Questioning the Coverage-Length Metric in Conformal Prediction: When Shorter Intervals Are Not Better

-The key insight behind Theorem~\ref{thm: conditional coverage}: The randomness within PT is independent of the specific input.
+The key intuition behind Theorem~\ref{thm:coverage_guarantee_pt} is that, for marginal coverage, the null set (with probability $1-p$) and the enlarged interval set with miscoverage $\alpha^\prime$ (with probability $p$) reach the marginal coverage guarantees $p (1-\alpha^\prime) = 1-\alpha$; and for conditional coverage, the randomness within PT is independent of the specific input.
 Therefore, such randomness is averaged out given a specific input, thus keeping the conditional coverage unchanged.
-Specifically, the conditional coverage is calculated as $p (1-\alpha^\prime) = 1-\alpha$.

-\begin{remark}[Comparison to the Tradeoffs between Conditional Coverage and Interval Length] Existing works on CP have analyzed the potential tradeoffs between conditional coverage and interval length~\citep{barber2020limitsdistributionfreeconditionalpredictive, gibbs2024conformalpredictionconditionalguarantees}.
+\begin{remark}[Comparison to the Tradeoffs between Conditional Coverage and Interval Length] Existing works on CP have analyzed the potential tradeoffs between conditional coverage and interval length~\citep{foygel2021limits, gibbs2025conformal}.
 Our work differs from this line, since PT does not operate by creating such a trade-off.
-Specifically, Theorem~\ref{thm: conditional coverage} validates that PT does not violate the conditional coverage.
+Specifically, Theorem~\ref{thm:coverage_guarantee_pt} validates that PT does not violate the conditional coverage whenever the base algorithm satisfies it.
 See Section~\ref{sec:vacuous randomness} for further discussions. \end{remark}

-Theorem~\ref{thm: conditional coverage} requires that the base algorithm satisfies the conditional coverage guarantees.
+The conditional coverage guarantee in Theorem~\ref{thm:coverage_guarantee_pt} requires that the base algorithm satisfies the conditional coverage guarantees.
 However, this requirement does not always hold in practice.
-We next prove in Theorem~\ref{prop:altered cc} that PT still exhibits the potential to outperform the base algorithm even when the requirement does not hold.
+We next discuss in Remark~\ref{rem:better_conditional_coverage} that PT still exhibits the potential to outperform the base algorithm even when the requirement does not hold.